Updated May 19, 2020

-USCIS announced that it is closing its offices to in-person services until at least April 7 and this includes biometrics appointments at the Application Support Centers.
+USCIS announced that it is closing its offices to in-person services until at least June 4 and this includes biometrics appointments at the Application Support Centers in response to COVID-19

-We strongly encourage you to consult with an immigration attorney or Department of Justice-accredited legal representative to file your DACA renewal request.
+We strongly encourage you to consult with an immigration attorney or Department of Justice-Accredited Representative to file your DACA renewal request.

-If you decide to apply, we encourage you to send your application certified (mail return receipt requested) to have proof of when your application arrived at a USCIS lockbox.
+If you decide to apply, we encourage you to send your application certified (mail return receipt requested) so that you have proof of when your application arrived at your corresponding USCIS lockbox.

 Considerations may include: